 When third-party debt collectors contact you by mail or by phone, one of the first things they'll say is, "This is an attempt to collect a debt, and any information obtained will be used for that purpose."
 This statement is commonly referred to as the "mini Miranda," because it is similar to the Miranda rights that law enforcement must use to warn suspects of their right to remain silent, the right to an attorney, and the right to a court-appointed attorney if the person can’t afford one.

 Instances When the Mini Miranda Must Be Stated

-Debt collectors are only required to give the full mini Miranda in their initial communication with you, no matter what form.
-The first time a third-party debt collector speaks with you or sends you a letter, the full mini Miranda statement must be included.
+Debt collectors are required to give the full mini Miranda in their initial communication with you, no matter what form.
+The first time a third-party debt collector speaks with you on the phone or sends you a letter, the mini Miranda statement must be included.
 The disclaimer keeps debt collectors from tricking you into giving up information that can be used against you.

 Instances When the Mini Miranda Doesn't Have to Be Stated

 The Fair Debt Collection Practices Act only requires third-party debt collectors to read you your mini Miranda rights.
 Your creditors have no such obligation under this law.
 If the company from which you initially borrowed money decides to contact you—whether by phone or by mail—they only need to identify themselves as your original creditor to avoid having to inform you of your mini Miranda rights.

 For this exception to apply, the creditor must identify themselves properly as your creditor and not as a third-party agency attempting to collect your debt.
 If they do not identify themselves accurately and fail to include the mini Miranda statement, they might be in violation of the Fair Debt Collection Practices Act.